Penn-Playbill-Data/playbill_search/README.md

 in [option] will be performed.

 ##### Filter
-**WARNING** Using this function will completely delete ANY files that do not match the criteria specified in the criteria specified by the prompts above.
+This function will separate any files that do not match the search criteria and move them into a separate folder within the folder to be searched, named "Extras_[date/time]".
-**DO NOT** use on OCR_TEXT folder or Theater folders!
-It is highly recommended to use the subfolder function *before* using the filter function.
-No additional prompts are necessary.
 A csv results file will be created in the folder.

 ##### Subfolder